telatin/IoHeat/workshop/README.md

 You can *manually* connect to your Raspberry Pi a wide range of components, from simple LEDs, to a range of sensors (humidity, temperature, acceleration), small displays, cameras and even fans or motors.
 To have a simple all-in-one training environment, we'll use the SenseHat, an electronic board carrying an 8x8 LED matrix (that can display some output), a joystick and some sensors.
 You can [learn more here](https://www.raspberrypi.org/blog/sense-hat-projects/).

+### Our final project

+We well make a "digital die" :game_die:: when we rotate the Raspberry and put the LED matrix in vertical position, we will display a random number from 1 to 6.
+To do this we need to be able to code in Python and interact with the accelerometer to get the position of the Raspberry in the space, and to print a number on the screen.

 ## Getting started with Python

 We will use a programming language called Python for our workshop, mainly because it's incredibly useful in data science (and bioinformatics).
 A nice bonus is that is quite simple.

 Open the "**Thonny**" program from the Rasbperry menu -> programming.
 You will see that it has three sections, one being the editor where we can write our program, and below (called _shell_), a section where we will be able to see the execution of our program.

-:bulb: Note that the full version of the scripts, with comments, is available in this directory.e
+:bulb: Note that the full version of the scripts, with comments, is available in this directory!

 Try this first program, saving it as '`hello.py`':
 ```